develop2arman/rust-all-in-one/workspace/pointers/smartpointer/SMARTPOINTER.md

 }
 ```

 > Deref coercion is a convenience that Rust performs on arguments to functions and methods.
 Deref coercion works only on types that implement the Deref trait.

-Deref coercion converts such a type into a reference to another type.
+> **Deref coercion converts such a type into a reference to another type**.
 For example, deref coercion can convert &String to &str because String implements the Deref trait such that it returns &str.

 > The number of times that Deref::deref needs to be inserted is resolved at compile time, so there is no runtime penalty for taking advantage of deref coercion!

-> Similar to how you use the Deref trait to override the * operator on immutable references, you can use the DerefMut trait to override the * operator on mutable references.
+> Similar to how you use the **Deref trait to override the * operator on immutable references**, you can use the DerefMut trait to override the * operator on mutable references.

 > Rust does deref coercion when it finds types and trait implementations in three cases:

 - From &T to &U when T: Deref<Target=U>
 - From &mut T to &mut U when T: DerefMut<Target=U>
-- From &mut T to &U when T: **Deref**<Target=U>
+- From **&mut T to &U** when T: **Deref**<Target=U>
 - **The third case** is trickier: Rust will also coerce a mutable reference to an immutable one.
 But the reverse is not possible

 > the Drop trait is almost always used when implementing a smart pointer.
-For example, when a Box<T> is dropped it will deallocate the space on the heap that the box points to.*Note that we didn’t need to call the+ drop method explicitly.*
+For example, when a Box<T> is dropped it will deallocate the space on the heap that the box points to.

+> *Note that we didn’t need to call the+ drop method explicitly.*

-> We call the as_ref method on the Option because we want a reference to the value inside the Option rather than ownership of the value.
+> State is a trait, we call the as_ref method on the Option because we want a reference to the value inside the Option rather than ownership of the value.
 > Because state is an `Option<Box<dyn State>>`

 ```rust,no_run,compile_fail